You are here

 Some important things to know about the WPE:

-- Students are required to take the WPE, unless they have a score of 23 or greater on the ACT English exam, or a score of 560 or greater on the SAT Verbal exam, or a TOEFL Writing score of 25 or greater.
+- Students are required to take the WPE, unless they have an ACT English Score greater than or equal to 23, an SAT Reading Score greater than or equal to 560, or a TOEFL Writing IBT score of 25.